aduffy70/Protocols/CTAB_DNA_extraction-Sphagnum.md

 ## 0.5M pH8 EDTA:

-  * 190.1g EDTA
+  * 46.5g EDTA disodium salt dihydrate (ONLY!)
-  * 750mL water
+  * 200mL water
-  * pH to 8 with NaOH pellets (will need 10-20g.
+  * pH to 8 with NaOH pellets (will need 2.5-4g.
 EDTA will not dissolve until pH is near 8)
-  * water to 1L
+  * water to 250mL